Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 ## Actions

-A Move Action allows the unit to move up to their speed in spaces orthogonally. ( See [Movement](#movement))
+A Move Action allows the unit to move up to their speed in spaces non-diagonally. ( See [Movement](#movement))
 Some abilities may also cost a move action.